-Ethiopia is a famous country thanks to its top rated marathon runners.
-Likewise, Addis Ababa, the major city in the country is experiencing a fast paced development.
-Even though the city is not well off as such, the mere fact that the government anticipates the economic growth to be growing at a rate of 5% or more in 2013 gives you a confidence feeling when organizing a trip to the city.
-Addis Ababa is an Amharic word, translated to mean the ‘New Flower’ and the over a century old city is Africa’s diplomatic capital and a city rich in many multifaceted assets.
+Ethiopia is a famous country thanks to its top-rated marathon runners.
+Likewise, Addis Ababa, the major city in the country is experiencing a fast-paced development.
+Even though the city is not well off as such, the mere fact that the government anticipates the economic growth to be growing at a rate of 5% or more in 2013 gives you a confident feeling when organizing a trip to the city.
+Addis Ababa is an Amharic word, translated to mean the ‘New Flower’, and then over a century old city is Africa’s diplomatic capital and a city rich in many multifaceted assets.

-Strategically sitting on Abyssinian plateau, the city enjoys a ‘tropical highland’ climate which gives you all the reasons to pay it a visit.
+Strategically sitting on Abyssinian plateau, the city enjoys a ‘tropical highland’ climate which gives you all the reasons to visit it.
 Addis Ababa has numerous museums and is a culturally stimulating city as highlighted by the Ethnological Museum.
-Addis Ababa is set right at the place where the former palace of Emperor Haile Selasie used to be and it is endowed with a rich cultural background.
+Addis Ababa is set right at the place where the former palace of Emperor Haile Selassie used to be and it is endowed with a rich cultural background.

 The country’s National Museum is another touristic highlight in Addis Ababa.
 One of the oldest hominid, Lucy, was also found here in Addis Ababa which is also a star attraction.
 The city also has a lively nightlife and restaurants are just awesome.
 It has fancy bars, clubs eateries and galleries and has lots of other surprises in store.